Annual General Meeting (AGM)

 This is the business name of Australian Registry Services, the operator of land titling and registry services in New South Wales.
 The LRS is primarily used by us to register by-laws and to obtain information about strata schemes (e.g. the current by-laws).
 We electronically register by-law using Property Exchange Australia (PEXA).

 A "lot" is defined in the Strata Schemes Development Act 2015.
 It is a complex definition - click here for a link to the definition.

 A lot is one or more cubic spaces (e.g. a home unit and a car space) in a parcel.
 The boundaries of a lot are by reference to the floor plan of the strata plan and any notations on the strata plan.
 Generally, the vertical boundary of a lot is the inner surface of a wall noted on the floor plan of the strata plan (usually a thick black line), while the horizontal boundary of a lot is the upper surface of a floor of the under surface of a ceiling which joins with the vertical boundary.

 The owner of a lot owns the airspace within the lot and is responsible to repair and maintain anything within that airspace (though the Owners Corporation may make a by-law requiring the owner to do or refrain from doing certain things within the airspace of a lot).

-The Owners Corporation is a company constituted under the Strata Schemes Management Act 1996.
+The Owners Corporation is a company constituted under the Strata Schemes Management Act 2015.
 It has the management and control of the common property and is the owner of the common property.
 It also administers the entire strata scheme.
-While its members are the owners of the lots, the owners corporation is a separate legal entity, much like a shareholder is a separate legal entity to a company in which it owns shares.
+While its members are the owners of the lots, the owners corporation is a separate legal entity, much like a shareholder is a separate legal entity to the company in which it owns shares.